wpautoterms/Auto-Terms-of-Service-and-Privacy-Policy/readme.txt

 Disclaimer: <a href="http://tourkick.com/">Clifford Paulick of TourKick.com</a> is not an attorney.
 Additional disclaimer text within the plugin file(s).

+If you are a coder, you are welcome to view the plugin's code and submit pull requests: https://github.com/cliffordp/Auto-Terms-of-Service-and-Privacy-Policy

 == Installation ==

 After automatically installing to wp-content/plugins/ or manually installing to wp-content/mu-plugins/ (Must Use, i.e. Always Active), enter your organization's information in the plugin's settings page.